Any sufficiently advanced technology is indistinguishable from magic.

 The next surprise coming our way is artificial intelligence (A.I.).
 Some A.I. researchers think computers will become as smart as humans in a few decades, while others feel it may never happen.
 However, most agree it’s possible it happens in our lifetime.

-This makes me very curious about the risks and potential of artificial intelligence.
+This makes me very curious about the risks of artificial intelligence.

 What if machines get smarter than us?… What will life with A.I. be like?… Will A.I. be friendly?… Will robots take over the world?…

 Let’s look for the answers.